 Compensation that may be recovered in a motorcycle accident case typically includes both economic and noneconomic damages.
 Economic damages consist of tangible, documented losses such as lost wages, medical bills, and household services.
 Noneconomic damages may include more subjective elements like pain and suffering, emotional anguish, scarring and disfigurement, and loss of consortium.

 Some motorcycle accidents result in an untimely loss of life.
-Through the personal representative of the victim’s estate, a motorcyclist's family can potentially recover certain damages such as medical expenses, loss of support and guidance, and lost income by filing a wrongful death lawsuit.Consult a Motorcycle Accident Lawyer in Fort Myers or Cape Coral
+Through the personal representative of the victim’s estate, a motorcyclist's family can potentially recover certain damages such as medical expenses, loss of support and guidance, and lost income by filing a wrongful death lawsuit.Consult a Motorcycle Accident Lawyer in Cape Coral